Inflation at the 2% target

 Consumer prices in the Czech Republic are going up at a rate of around 2% a year.
 Maintaining low, stable and thus predictable inflation is the primary objective of the Czech National Bank.

-The CNB will continue to maintain tight monetary policy to ensure that inflation remains stabilised close to the 2% target in the long term.
-In practice, this means that interest rates will be higher than was customary in the pre-Covid period.
+The CNB will continue to maintain relatively tight monetary policy to ensure that inflation remains close to the 2% target in the long term.
+In practice, this means that the CNB will continue to keep real interest rates positive for as long as possible – rates that deliver a return after adjusting for inflation – thereby encouraging saving rather than borrowing.

 Inflation and the CNB’s key rate